cdfmlr/pyflowchart/README.md

 (See also [adrai/flowchart.js#node-specific-specifiers-by-type](https://github.com/adrai/flowchart.js#node-specific-specifiers-by-type))

-And for convenience, there are grammar sugars to set param `align-next=no` for ConditionNodes:
+There is also a shortcut to set the `align-next=no` parameter for ConditionNodes:

 ```python
 cond = ConditionNode("a cond node")